NonapyC/NJL_and_QFT_at_finite_temperature/README.md

 So, we can find the physical mass by caluculating the self-energy.

 The equation by which we seek the physical mass m* of this lagrangian is called gap equation.
 If the coupling constant exceeds the threshold, vacuum transition occurs and the symmetry is broken.

-Then,
+## At finite temperature and density
+We extend NJL lagrangian to SU(2)×SU(2) symmetric theory.
+In this review, we take the number of flabours is 2, and number of coulors is 3.

 ![NJL](https://user-images.githubusercontent.com/54795218/80917760-167e1e00-8d9c-11ea-94c3-155ea3b19e56.png)